Scroll to the bottom of the page to download PDF versions of the checklists!

 Re-opening for Curbside Pickup Only

-- Set up curbside pickup on your website or e-commerce store.
+- Set up curbside pickup on your e-commerce store.
 Find out how to easily set up an online store and offer curbside pickup on TAKU eCommerce here.
+Free access until July 1, 2020.

 - Enable staggered pickup times.
 Avoid big lineups and crowds by requiring customers to make an appointment to pick up their purchases.
 E-commerce providers such as TAKU eCommerce allow customers to choose a pickup time and date at checkout.
-Alternatively, you can use apps like Eventbrite or SimplyBook.me.
+Alternatively, you can use apps such as Eventbrite, Calendly or Acuity Scheduling, many of which are free for a single store account.

-- Organize back office tasks: make it easier for employees to fulfill orders for pickup by setting up a station near the front of the store.
-This way, when shoppers arrive to pick up their purchases, the checkout process will be faster.
+- Organize back office tasks: Remember to review your fulfillment processes as your cashiers will need to have easy access to product or curbside orders at the front of the store to minimize their walking around the store.
+This way, when shoppers arrive to pick up their purchases or buy things, the checkout process will be faster.

 - Stagger employee shifts.
 In order to promote social distance, schedule a maximum number of employees per shift (2 or 3 employees per shift etc.)